Aohans

-The Aohan (Mongolian:Аохан/Aohan, Уухан/Uuhan; 敖汉部 (敖漢部)) are a Southern Mongol subgroup in Aohan Banner, Inner Mongolia, China.
+The Aohan (Аохан; 敖汉部 (敖漢部)) are a Southern Mongol subgroup in Aohan Banner, Inner Mongolia, China.

 Etymology

 The ethnonym "Aohan" or "Uuhan" translated from Mongolian language means “elders”, “venerable”.

 History

 In the 16th century, a descendant of Genghis Khan in the 18th generation migrated to the territory of modern Chifeng in Inner Mongolia, so the local Mongols were respectfully called “aohan” (“elders”, “venerable”).
 When the Mongols submitted to the Manchus in the first half of the 17th century, the latter introduced their eight-banner system among the Mongols, and the local Mongols were united into a Aohan Banner (Aohan Khoshun in Mongolian).